 Time Out Market Chicago

-While patrons can linger at the Time Out Market bars, with only a weekend in Chicago, we recommend moving on to one of the hip bars in West Loop (or beyond!).
+While patrons can linger at the Time Out Market bars, with only a weekend in Chicago, we recommend moving on to one of the hip bars in the West Loop (or beyond).

 Day 2 of Your Chicago Itinerary in 3 Days: The Loop, Architecture and Windy City Sports

 On the second day of your Chicago in a Weekend Itinerary, explore the city’s top attractions on foot and by boat, then end the day in a classic northside neighborhood, hopefully watching a baseball game!

 For breakfast on Day 2 of your Chicago trip, indulge in a hearty Midwest-style meal at the iconic Lou Mitchell’s.
 For almost 100 years, the diner has been serving up omelets and pouring coffee for hungry patrons.
-Definitely old school and a little quirky (they hand out Milk Duds), eating at Lou Mitchell’s is a must!
+Definitely old school and a little quirky (they hand out Milk Duds), eating at Lou Mitchell’s is a Chicago must!

 Ease into your full day of Chicago sightseeing at the city’s landmark Union Station.
 Opened in 1925, the station serves Amtrak and Metra commuter lines – and ranks as the busiest rail station in the United States outside of New York City.
 Occupying an entire city block, the classic Great Hall waiting room is at the center – and is recognizable from many popular Hollywood films including The Untouchables and My Best Friend’s Wedding.

 The Loop Walking Tour

-Begin at the well-recognized Willis Tower (formerly the Sears Tower), which ranked as the tallest building in the world when it was completed in 1973.
-Visitors can soar to the 103rd floor Skydeck (be sure to buy your ticket in advance!), but we prefer the 360 Chicago Observations Deck in the Hancock Building (which we visit on Day 3!).
+Begin your discovery at the well-recognized Willis Tower (formerly the Sears Tower), which ranked as the tallest building in the world when it was completed in 1973.
+Visitors can soar to the 103rd floor Skydeck Chicago (be sure to buy your ticket in advance!).
+After visiting the Willis Tower, continue on your tour of the Chicago Loop.

 Explore the following Chicago Loop sights (in order) and use this link to Google Maps for locations.